Arnav1373/Simple-Linear-Regression/README.md

 Simple Linear Regression Project
-Modelling the linear relationship between Sales and Advertising Dataset
+Modelling the linear relationship between head size and brain weight of different users.

 The contents of this project are divided into following topics which are listed as follows:-